Alice Hirose

 Alice Hirose (広瀬 アリス, Hirose Arisu) is a Japanese actress and former model.
 She has a younger sister, Suzu Hirose, who is also a model and actress.

 Biography

 Hirose was born on December 11, 1994, in the city of Shimizu (now part of Shizuoka City), Shizuoka Prefecture.
-She is the second of three siblings, with an older brother and an younger sister, actress and model Suzu Hirose.
+She is the second of three siblings, with an older brother and a younger sister, actress and model Suzu Hirose.